trolando/lace/README.md

 ------------
 Lace requires **CMake** for compiling.
 Optionally use **hwloc** (`libhwloc-dev`) to pin workers and allocate memory on the correct CPUs/memory domains.

 Ideally, Lace is used on a system that supports the `mmap` functionality to allocate a large amount of **virtual** memory.
-Typically this memory is not actually used, but we delegate actual allocation to the OS.
-If this is not available, `posix_memalign` will be used.
+Typically this memory is not actually used, but we delegate actual allocation of memory to the OS.
+This is done automatically when memory is accessed, thus in most use cases Lace has a low memory overhead.
+If `mmap` is not available, `posix_memalign` will be used instead.

 Building
 --------